-Solution 5 – Turn off WMV DirectX video acceleration
+5. Turn off WMV DirectX video acceleration

 - Open Windows Media Player.

-- Click on Organize > Options.
+- Click on Organize and go to Options.

 - Navigate to the Performance tab and disable Turn on DirectX Video Acceleration for WMV files.

-Solution 6 – Change the file extension
+6. Change the file extension

 - Locate the video that you want to play.

 - Make sure that file extensions are revealed.

 - Optional: Create a backup of the video file before you change its extension.

-Solution 7 – Change VLC settings
+7. Change VLC settings

 - Open VLC Player.

-- Navigate to Tools > Preferences.
+- Navigate to Tools and select Preferences.

-- Now select Input / Codecs.
+- Now select Input and go to Codecs.

-After doing that, the problem with VLC and MP4 files will be resolved and they should start playing again without any issues.
+After doing that, the problem with VLC and MP4 files will be resolved, and they should start playing again without any issues.